 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity chaparral are present.
 An ecological definition of type conversion is used in the CalVTP PEIR for assessment of environmental effects: a change from a vegetation type dominated by native shrub species that are characteristic of chaparral and coastal sage scrub vegetation alliances to a vegetation type characterized predominantly by weedy herbaceous cover or annual grasslands.
 For the PEIR, type conversion is considered in terms of habitat function, which is defined here as the arrangement and capability of habitat features to provide refuge, food source, and reproduction habitat to plants and animals, and thereby contribute to the conservation of biological and genetic diversity and evolutionary processes (de Groot et al. 2002).
 Some modification of habitat characteristics may occur provided habitat function is maintained (i.e., the location, essential habitat features, and species supported are not substantially changed).
-During the reconnaissance-level survey required in SPR BIO-1, a qualified RPF or biologist will identify chaparral and coastal sage scrub vegetation to the alliance level and determine the condition class and fire return interval departure of the chaparral and/or coastal sage scrub present in each treatment area.
-Treatment Maintenance: Y For all treatment types in chaparral and coastal sage scrub, the project proponent, in Develop a treatment design that avoids environmental effects of type conversion in chaparral and coastal sage scrub vegetation alliances, which will include evaluating and determining the appropriate spatial scale at which the proponent would consider type conversion, and substantiating its appropriateness.
+During the reconnaissance-level survey required in SPR BIO-1, a qualified RPF or biologist will identify chaparral and coastal sage scrub vegetation to the alliance level and determine the condition class and fire return interval departure of the chaparral Treatment Maintenance: Y Linuty and/or coastal sage scrub present in each treatment area.
+For all treatment types in chaparral and coastal sage scrub, the project proponent, in consultation with a qualified RPF or qualified biologist will: Develop a treatment design that avoids environmental effects of type conversion in chaparral and coastal sage scrub vegetation alliances, which will include evaluating and determining the appropriate spatial scale at which the proponent would consider type conversion, and substantiating its appropriateness.
 The project proponent will demonstrate with substantial evidence that the habitat function of chaparral and coastal sage scrub would be at least maintained within the identified spatial scale at which type conversion is evaluated for the specific treatment project.
-Consideration of factors such as site hydrology, erosion potential, suitability of wildlife habitat, spatial needs of sensitive species, presence of sufficient seed plants and nurse plants, light availability, and edge effects may inform the determination of an appropriate spatial scale.
-The treatment design will maintain a minimum percent cover of mature native shrubs within the treatment area to maintain habitat function; the appropriate percent cover will be identified by the project proponent in the development of treatment design and be specific to the vegetation alliances that are present in the identified spatial scale used to evaluate type conversion.
-Mature native shrubs that are retained will be distributed contiguously or in patches within the stand.
+Consideration of factors such as site hydrology, erosion potential, suitability of wilding habital, spatial needs of sensitive species, presence of sufficient seed plants and nuise plants, light availability, and edge effects may morn the The treatment design will resiste a minimum account seven of meture active Ine treatment design will maintain a minimum percent cover of mature native shrubs within the treatment area to maintain babitat function, the appropriate shrups within the treatment area to maintain habitat function, the appropriate treatment design and he specific to the vegetation alliances that are present in the identified spatial scale used to evaluate type conversion.
+Mature native shrubs that are retained will be distributed continuously or in patches within the stand.
 If the stand consists of multiple age classes, patches representing a range of middle to